 Understand the Responsibilities of Being a Landlord

-Being a landlord comes with many duties and responsibilities, including
+Being a landlord comes with many duties and responsibilities concerning their tenant and their rental, including

 Legal Responsibilities

 Most of these are legal responsibilities that are clearly provisioned in the landlord-tenant laws.
-It’s essential that you understand things like security deposit laws, the state legal eviction process, and proper leasing procedures before you decide to invest in a rental property.
+It’s essential that you understand things like security deposit laws, the state legal eviction process, and proper leasing procedures before you decide to invest in a rental unit and rent it out to a tenant.

 Maintenance Duties